-- People give to things where they feel they have "ownership." - People tend to be generous, decent, and fair.
+- People give to purposes they believe in. - People give to things that make a difference. - People give to things where they feel they have "ownership." - People tend to be generous, decent, and fair.

 Think about how you present an overall stewardship plan that includes regular offerings to the congregation, special gifts and capital campaigns, and end of life of legacy gifting.
 The Congregation Council takes leadership on stewardship during the transition time.
 Work with your interim pastor to develop your intentional stewardship plan.